osmanabdelsalam/Filezone/README.md

 ```

 ### Available Filezone attributes
-1. **filezone-placeholder** to change the default displayed text in filezone box just add **filezone-placeholder** attrubute and give it a text you want.
+1. **filezone-placeholder** to change the default displayed text in filezone box just add **filezone-placeholder** attribute and give it a text you want.

 **Example:**
 ```html